 We believe humility is not simply a character trait to be developed, it is the by-product of being with Jesus.
 Thus, we strive to stay close to Him.

-We love our tribe at Passion City Church, but we also love that we are just a small part of the “Big C” Church Jesus is building in every spot of earth and across our city.
-And because His Church will prevail, we will join Jesus in planting and building His Church among all people.
+We love our “tribe” at Passion City Church, but also love that we are just a small part of the “Big C” Church Jesus is building.
+Because His Church will prevail, we will join Jesus in planting and building His Church among all people.

-Competition distracts and divides in a city where a thousand gospel-centered churches could emerge tomorrow and there still would be a need for more.
+Competition distracts and divides in cities where a thousand gospel-centered churches could emerge tomorrow and there would still be a need for more.

 When Passion City Church was planted, we were born on mission with a pioneering spirit to reach the city with the story and grace of Jesus.
 With that heartbeat leading us forward, we don’t ever want to become settlers or lose vision for our city.

 With that in mind, and encouraged by Paul’s declaration in Corinthians, we want to reach the city, our city, by being the kinds of people who live irresistible lives.
 Our desire is to be people who understand that there is an irreducible minimum in the heart of every single person and what people need the most is Jesus.
 Thus, we have injected into the fabric of our House the “winsome spirit,” the desire to be and do whatever is necessary to reflect the life and love of Jesus to the world.